Floydlang/floyd/docs/floyd_speak.md

 # DICTIONARY

 A collection that maps a key to a value.
-Unsorted.
+It is not sorted.
 Like a C++ map.

 You make a new dictionary and specify its elements like this: